FaryalNimra/Image-Editing-Website/README.md

 5. **Emboss**
 6. **Sepia**

-## Navigation
+## 🧭 Navigation

 - **Home:** Main page with navigation options.
 - **About:** Information about the application.
 - **Filters:** Detailed description of available filters.
 - **Contact:** Contact information for support or feedback.

-## Saving Images
+## 💾 Saving Images

 1. Apply the desired filters to your image.
 2. Click on the "Save" button.
 3. Choose the location and file format (PNG or JPEG) to save your image.

-## Tools & Languages
+## 🛠️ Tools & Languages

-This application was developed using Python and various libraries such as Tkinter ,OpenCv and numpy etc.
+This application was developed using Python and various libraries such as Tkinter, OpenCV, and NumPy.

 ---
-"For any issues or suggestions, please contact me via LinkedIn.
-Happy filtering!"
 For any issues or suggestions, please contact me via [LinkedIn](https://www.linkedin.com/in/faryal-nimra-4a49a32b6).
-Happy filtering!
+Happy filtering! 😊✨